Kh0iHuynh/ATAC-seq-Project/README.md

 + SNPs and SVs are identified using Causativesnpsvmaster.sh, and tests carried out using lmebygroup.r.
 + We estimate the proportion of variance explained by a marker as varm/[varm+ varg:m] or marker:tissue as varm:t/[varm:t + varg:m:t] respectively.
 + We examine the distributions of these marker tests and maintain a list of polymorphisms explaining 100% of the variation associated with peaks.
 We finally annotate SNPs explaining 100% variance using SnpEff [(55)] [snpEff.jar dmel_r6.31 snp.vcf.txt  > annotatedsnp.txt] and HOMER.
++ Data tables for coverage at peaks for each marker position can be found addlocation and are as follows:
+ - Peaks near SNP positions:
+   - Significant by genotype: scg.txt
+   - Significant by genotype:tissue interaction: sci.txt
+ - Peaks near SV positions:
+   - Significant by genotype: svcg.txt
+   - Significant by genotype:tissue interaction: svci.txt
 ## UCSC genome browser tracks generation:
 + UCSC_genome_browser_track_generation.sh is used to generate bw tracks for UCSC genome browser

 ## Script dependency used by all scripts in the paper.
 Indented are scripts used by their related main script:

 + CLmatrix.sh